just-hayley/computing-work/README.md

 This guy ah got 69%
 You all better do your work tomorrow i punish ah, tomorrow:u all better do ur work the next day u all have to stand up (the next day) forgets abt eerything she said yesterday.
 We buy snacks for you not cheap hor Joel.
-Next time dont give you
+Next time dont give you One fraction on the left, one fraction on the right.